MrBuddyCasino/ESP32_MP3_Decoder/README.md

   * activate / disable bt speaker mode
 * 'save', then exit

-You can edit the list of radio stations in the `/main/playlist.pls` playlist file.
+You can edit the list of radio stations in the `/components/playlist/playlist.pls` playlist file.

 ## Building
 If this is the first time, initialize the submodules:
 `git submodule init && git submodule update`.
-Then, just type `make`.
+Then, just type `idf.py build`.

 ## Flashing
-Connect your serial cable and run 'make flash'.
-To see serial console output run 'make monitor'.
+Connect your serial cable and run 'idf.py flash'.
+To see serial console output run 'idf.py monitor'.

-## Controls
+## Controls (not tested)
 You can advance to the next track in the playlist using the "Boot" button that is present on most development boards (GPIO0).

-## UI
+## UI (not tested)
 You can connect a <a href="https://www.adafruit.com/product/1312">NeoPixel</a> LED to pin 32.
 Its currently not doing much except blinking while wifi is connecting.

 ## Bluetooth Speaker Mode

-Enable `Classic Bluetooth` in `Component config > Bluetooth > Bluedroid Bluetooth stack enabled > Classic Bluetooth`, enable `A2DP`, then enable `Bluetooth Speaker Mode` via `make menuconfig`.
+Enable `Classic Bluetooth` in `Component config > Bluetooth > Bluedroid Bluetooth stack enabled > Classic Bluetooth`, enable `A2DP`, then enable `Bluetooth Speaker Mode` via `idf.py menuconfig`.
 After flashing, you should see a Bluetooth device called "ESP_SPEAKER".
 If you don't like that name, you can change it via menuconfig.

 ## Connecting the I2S codec